Vita98/HACK-Bari-MATH2B/README.md

 The repository is thus formed:

 - A "Problem" directory with all the file explaning the problem
-- A "Solution" directory with a solution written in python for the problem
+- A "Solution" directory with a solution for the problem written in Python.